nhs-r-community/FunnelPlotR/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-NOTE concerning new maintainer is a change of email address for the old maintainer after changing role.
 NOTEs for 'possibly invalid URL' have all been checked and are valid.